 Frequently Asked Questions

-Who is eligible for the COVID-19 booster doses of Pfizer vaccine?
+Who is currently eligible for the COVID-19 booster doses?

 What is a booster?

-A booster is an additional dose of vaccine given after the protection provided by the original shot(s) has begun to decrease over time.
-A booster is designed to help you maintain your level of protection against a disease for longer.
+A booster is an additional dose of vaccine given after the protection provided by the primary series has decreased over time.
+A booster is designed to help you maintain your level of protection against a disease.

 Why do I need a booster?

-This lower effectiveness is likely due to the combination of decreasing protection as time passes since getting vaccinated as well as the greater infectiousness of the Delta variant.
-A booster shot will help strengthen protection against severe disease in those populations who are at high-risk for exposure to COVID-19 or the complications from severe disease.
+This lower effectiveness is likely due to the combination of decreasing protection as time passes since getting vaccinated as well as the greater infectiousness of new variants.
+A booster shot will help strengthen protection against COVID-19, including circulating variants.

 Am I fully vaccinated without a booster?

 Persons are considered fully vaccinated two weeks after their second dose in a 2-shot series, such as the Pfizer or Moderna vaccines, or two weeks after a single-dose vaccine, such as the Johnson & Johnson vaccine.